Censoring (statistics)

 In statistics, censoring is a condition in which the value of a measurement or observation is only partially known.

 For example, suppose a study is conducted to measure the impact of a drug on mortality rate.
 In such a study, it may be known that an individual's age at death is at least 75 years (but may be more).
 Such a situation could occur if the individual withdrew from the study at age 75, or if the individual is currently alive at the age of 75.

 Censoring also occurs when a value occurs outside the range of a measuring instrument.
-For example, a bathroom scale might only measure up to 140 kg.
-If a 160-kg individual is weighed using the scale, the observer would only know that the individual's weight is at least 140 kg.
+For example, a bathroom scale might only measure up to 140 kg, after which it rolls over 0 and continues to count up from there.
+If a 160 kg individual is weighed using the scale, the observer would only know that the individual's weight is 20 mod 140 kg (in addition to 160kg, they could weigh 20kg, 300kg, 440kg, and so on).

 The problem of censored data, in which the observed value of some variable is partially known, is related to the problem of missing data, where the observed value of some variable is unknown.

-Censoring should not be confused with the related idea truncation.
+Censoring should not be confused with the related idea of truncation.
 With censoring, observations result either in knowing the exact value that applies, or in knowing that the value lies within an interval.
 With truncation, observations never result in values outside a given range: values in the population outside the range are never seen or never recorded if they are seen.
 Note that in statistics, truncation is not the same as rounding.